ece651-winter2019/ece651-group-project/MissionStatement.md

 ### Overview

 The goal of this project is to build a Cloud-based personal health management system.
+Personalized health management system can help patients to track their health related data comfortably, increase prevention, detect risks and make the communication between patient and doctor easier and more efficint.

 ### System Description